 Activists Demonstrate at White House for Cannabis Clemency

-Although many marijuana policy reform activists and representatives of the cannabis industry hailed Biden’s pardons as historic step, others were unsatisfied with the limited scope of the action, which offers no relief for other federal marijuana-related convictions and resulted in no federal prisoners being released from prison.
+Although many marijuana policy reform activists and representatives of the cannabis industry hailed Biden’s pardons as a historic step, others were unsatisfied with the limited scope of the action, which offers no relief for other federal marijuana-related convictions and resulted in no federal prisoners being released from prison.
 On Monday, activist groups including Students for Sensible Drug Policy, D.C.
 Marijuana Justice, the Last Prisoner Project and Maryland Marijuana Justice demonstrated outside the White House, calling on Biden to take more significant action on cannabis clemency.

 “It was a failed opportunity to make real change.
 The president could have done so much more than he did,” Steve DeAngelo, co-founder of the Last Prisoner Project, told the Washington Post.
 “He really only did the bare minimum thing that he could do to generate a positive-sounding press release.”